Piecing Me Together: Reception and awards

 Piecing Me Together received starred reviews from The Bulletin of the Center for Children's Books, Kirkus Reviews, Publishers Weekly, and School Library Journal, as well as positive reviews from Booklist.

-Kirkus, School Library Journal, NPR, New York Public Library, and Chicago Public Library named it one of the best books of 2017.
+Kirkus, School Library Journal, NPR, the New York Public Library, and Chicago Public Library named it one of the best books of 2017.

 It was named to the Bank Street Children's Book Committee's 2018 Best Books of the Year List with an "Outstanding Merit" distinction and won the Committee's Josette Frank Award for fiction.